-By attending Apache Tomcat Administration workshop, attendees will learn to:
+By attending Apache Tomcat Administration workshop, delegates will learn to:

 - Explain how Tomcat relates to Java EE (J2EE) and compares to other application servers (e.g. JBoss)